Frequently Asked Questions

 Do teachers give after-school tutoring?
 Teachers are dedicated to providing extra help to students during the Tuesday and Thursday Lab Days.
 They are available in what are called 'office hours' on the schedule, with the constraint that they may be helping multiple students during that time.

 Does Community Service help with entering the school?
 While making a difference in the community is a value d.tech encourages, it is not required.
-More importantly, d.tech's application is very basic, and does not require anything other than applicant's contact information, and proofs of age and identity.
-The opportunity to enroll is kept as fair as possible for all prospective students.
-In the end, we find that the students who decide to enroll at d.tech are interested in an innovative way of using time at high school.
+Entry to d.tech is by lottery only.
+Registration for the lottery does not require anything other than applicant's contact information, and proofs of age and identity.

 How are parents involved? d.tech relied on considerable parent involvement to bring the school to it's current level of success.
 Parents have contributed countless volunteer hours to setting up communications systems, building furniture, organizing community events and parent coffees, sharing expertise on panels or in intersessions, handing out lunches, donating supplies, helping with clubs and sports teams, fundraising and driving students to and from intersessions.
 Volunteering is not a requirement, but the school would not be where it is today without the exceptional input of many hands and hearts.
-Parents who would like to volunteer can express interest in different activities during the new family orientation, and they may also receive invitations through the school's weekly newsletter - the d.tech download, or through a parent blog called Big Tent.
-There is a sign-up system run by the parent run Community Partnership (CoPa) which coordinates efforts in the principle areas of Community Building, Fundraising (Gala and Annual Fund), Communications/Volunteering, the Local Control and Accountability Plan (LCAP), and the parent representative on d.tech's Board of Directors.
-More information about these can be found on the Support tab, the Parent Portal tab and the Updates tab.
+Parents who would like to volunteer are invited to meet at the beginning of the year, and they may also receive invitations through the school's weekly newsletter - the d.tech download.
+Parents can also communicate with each other via an online parent forum, and add their names to the Fourleaf Directory.